Research: FG working on plasma of recovered COVID-19 patients for treatment

 “I have been donating blood for the past 15 years.
 I donate four times in a year and I have donated 63 units of blood during the period.

+READ ALSO: COVID-19: We’re yet to trace 93 persons that boarded aircraft with Italian ― Ehanire

 “I am happy doing this, each time I do it, I sleep very well; there is no side effect in my body.
-In fact, I feel healthier and better,” John told NAN.
+In fact, I feel healthier and better,” John said.

 Odiabara also urged other youth to embrace voluntary blood donation for the country to meet up with the World Health Organisation (WHO) stipulation.